World Domination

 (Invent new technologies and languages.)

 This one sounds more difficult than it actually is.
 There's no need to pull a new set of words or a unique aircraft out of thin air.
 You already have all of the tools you need at your disposal.
 You speak a certain language don't you?
 Just take the syllables you're already familiar with and mix them up, then place them on the page at random.
 They will seem genuinely foreign.
 But it's that hint of familiarity that will be your greatest ally.
 People will feel a connection to your work that they can't quite put their finger on, and this will cause them to entertain the possibility that it does indeed come from some credible source.
 Hollyweird has been using this technique for f--king ever, and it's worked out pretty well so far.
-As for the technologies, well, you have the advantage of never needing to put them into practical use.
+As for alien technologies, well, you have the advantage of never needing to put them into practical use.
 It doesn't have to be aerodynamic, it doesn't have to be stylish, and it certainly doesn't have to obey the laws of physics.
 Just say the operators understand things our minds can't possible comprehend, easy as that.

 N